The "legging legs" trend is blocked from TikTok. Experts explain what it is and why it's "problematic."

 "Leggings are for everyone, not solely for a specific body type," Altunkara says.

-If you or someone you know is struggling with body image or eating concerns, the National Eating Disorders Association's toll-free and confidential helpline is available by phone or text at 1-800-931-2237 or by click-to-chat message at nationaleatingdisorders.org/helpline.
-For 24/7 crisis situations, text "NEDA" to 741-741.
+If you or someone you know is struggling with body image or eating concerns, the National Eating Disorders Association's resource center offers information and resources to help navigate through all stages of this journey.

 for more features.